Allan936KE/oluyalireuben/README.md

 - Register for academic units as a student.
 - Input and manage student grades as a lecturer.
 - Stay informed about academic progress as a parent.
+- Communicate directly with students via the chat interface.

 ## Contributing
 Feel free to contribute to the development of UniPortalApp.
 Fork the repository, make your changes, and submit a pull request.